c3lang/c3docs-old/docs/types.md

 Furthermore, underscore `_` may be used to add space between digits to improve readability e.g. `0xFFFF_1234_4511_0000`, `123_000_101_100`

+##### TwoCC, FourCC and EightCC

+[FourCC](https://en.wikipedia.org/wiki/FourCC) codes are often used to identify binary format types.
+C3 adds direct support for 4 character codes, but also 2 and 8 characters:

+- 2 character strings, e.g. `'C3'`, would convert to an ushort or short.
+- 4 character strings, e.g. `'TEST'`, converts to an uint or int.
+- 8 character strings, e.g. `'FOOBAR11'` converts to an ulong or long.

+Conversion is always done so that the character string has the correct ordering in memory.
+This means that the same characters may have different integer values on different architectures due to endianess.

 ##### Floating point types

 | Name         | alias | bit size |